-- 1. TOOL REST BODY LOCK HANDLE: (FIG. 4, A) This cam action lever handle locks the tool rest base (B) down in position on the lathe bed.
+1. TOOL REST BODY LOCK HANDLE: (FIG. 4, A) This cam action lever handle locks the tool rest base (B) down in position on the lathe bed.
 Unlock handle to position the tool rest in any location along the lathe bed.
 Tighten the handle when the tool rest is properly located for safe turning of the workpiece.

-See page 12 for adjusting clamping pressure. - 2.
-TOOL REST LOCK HANDLE: (C) Locks the tool rest in position for supporting your tools during turning.
+2. TOOL REST LOCK HANDLE: (C) Locks the tool rest in position for supporting your tools during turning.
 Unlock the handle to adjust the tool rest at a specific angle, or height.
 Tighten handle when properly positioned.

-NOTE: The handle is spring loaded on its internal bolt.
-To change the handle position, pull the handle out, rotate it to the position you desire, then release the handle and it will align itself back onto the bolt.
+TAILSTOCK CONTROLS

-- 1. TAILSTOCK LOCK HANDLE: (FIG. 5, D) Locks the tailstock in position along the length of the lathe bed.
-Unlock the cam lever handle to position the tool rest to move the tailstock.
+1. TAILSTOCK LOCK HANDLE: (FIG. 5, D) Locks the tailstock in position along the length of the lathe bed.
+Unlock handle to position the tool rest to move the tailstock.
 Tighten handle when properly positioned.

-See page 12 for adjusting clamping pressure. - 2.
-TAILSTOCK QUILL LOCK HANDLE: (E) Secures the tailstock quill in position.
+2. TAILSTOCK QUILL LOCK HANDLE: (E) Secures the tailstock quill in position.
 Unlock the handle to move the quill, with live center, forward or backwards.
-Tighten the locking handle when the quill is finally positioned. - 3.
-TAILSTOCK QUILL HANDWHEEL: (F) The handwheel advances or retracts the quill 0 to 3-1/2".
-The tailstock quill lock handle (E) must be loose to move the quill. - 4.
-TAILSTOCK LIVE CENTER: (G) Used for turning between centers.
-The Live Center (#20C) and the Quill (#6C) have MT-2 tapers.
+Tighten the locking handle when the quill is finally positioned.

+3. TAILSTOCK QUILL HANDWHEEL: (F) The handwheel advances or retracts the quill 0 to 3-1/2".
+The tailstock quill lock handle (E) must be loose to move the quill.

+4. TAILSTOCK LIVE CENTER: (G) Used for turning between centers.
+The Live Center (#84) and the Quill (#83) have MT-2 tapers.
 Remove the live center by retracting the quill until the center loosens, or use the knockout bar.